-In FY 2021-2022, STC marked its first full year delivering plumbing apprenticeship training and post-apprenticeship training at the PICAC Glenwood Campus in NSW, success.
+As we move into FY 2022-2023, STC is committed to providing quality training services that add value to our Industry and optimise personal potential and career success.
 We are looking forward to our campuses returning to life in the new FY as we open the doors to the Queensland Apprenticeships Centre and have our apprentices, learners and trainers bring their energy and enthusiasm to Beenleigh and Glenwood.